lox-space/lox/README.md

 ### lox-time

-Tools for working in all modern astronomical time scales, including wall clock, Julian and high-precision representations.
+Tools for working with time in all commonly-used astronomical time scales based on a high-precision timestamp representation.
 Offers leap-second aware conversion from UTC to continuous time scales.

 ### lox-bodies

 Provides structs representing all major celestial bodies, conveniently categorized by a variety of traits exposing SPICE-dervied data.

-### lox-coords

-Tools for working with fixed and inertial coordinate systems, including transformations between them.

 ### lox-earth

 Essential algorithms for Earth-centric astrodynamics, including nutation-precession models, Earth rotation angle, CIP and CIO locations, and coordinate transformations.

-### lox-eop

-A dedicated crate for ingesting and interpolating Earth orientation parameters.

 ### lox-ephem

-Parses ephemeris data from external sources.
+Parses ephemeris data from external sources such as SPICE kernels.

 ### lox-io